Are you protected?

 That’s the upside.
 But the downside is that it’s increasingly easy for people to copy your ideas, steal your content and plagiarise your property.
 You may never find out until it’s too late.

 So how do you protect your valuable training content?
 How do you ensure that your designs, presentations, guides and courses are protected?
-Listen to Kirsten Grant tell you how.
+Listen to Kristin Grant tell you how.

 Listen to the episode now

 Your slides, handouts, workbooks and ebooks are now more vulnerable to piracy, theft and plagiarism than ever before …Kristin Grant – Intellectual Property Attorney